ChiakiNL/BI_2023/README.md

-# note
+# Note-taking for coding 👩🏻‍💻
-Note taking for school.
+Mainly Python and SQL - BI 2023